 Biography: D. Romo (they/them) is a first-generation Xicanx doctoral candidate in Cultural Foundations of Education with a concentration in history of education.
 As a Publicly Active Graduate Education (PAGE) Fellow alumni and member of Imagining America (IA), they have served on the IA National Advisory Board and as PAGE Co-Director.
 Their background and scholarly interest in space and place, history of education, publicly engaged scholarship, and community organizing, drives their commitment to the communities that they collaborate with ongoing reflection on their social responsibility to the land.
 Romo is a research consultant for the Leading and Learning Initiative research team that aims to address institutional and campus culture challenges/barriers that constraint community engagement, public, and activist scholarship among graduate students participating in an engagement program.

-Biography: Ionah Scully (they/them) is recipient of the University Fellowship, Publicly Active Graduate Education (PAGE) fellowship, and the LGBT Resource Center Social Justice Award.
-Ionah graduated from Sarah Lawrence College with a Bachelor’s in Labor History and Writing with an emphasis on Native Studies.
-For over a decade, Ionah has been a professional dancer and organizer for racial and economic justice.
-They are the co-founder of the Resilient Indigenous Action Collective and work on recognition efforts with the Michel First Nation.
-Ionah’s research involves public scholarship, storytelling, Indigenous methodologies, land pedagogy, and Two Spirit critiques.
-Ionah’s work has been accepted as keynote for the New York Six Spectrum LGBT Conference.
-They currently co-direct the PAGE Fellowship and are a member of the Intergroup Dialogue team.
-Ionah holds Certificates of Advanced Study in Women’s and Gender Studies (Syracuse University) and Conflict Resolution (Maxwell School).
+Biography: Ionah Scully (they/them/wiya) is a doctoral candidate in Cultural Foundations of Education and a University Fellowship recipient.
+A member of the Intergroup Dialogue team, Scully developed and facilitates a land-based dialogue and education program for both university and neighboring communities.
+A recipient of the Publicly Active Graduate Education (PAGE) fellowship in 2019 (of which Scully also later co-directed) and the New York Public Humanities Grant (2021), Scully’s public scholarship has been awarded numerous awards and fellowships.
+Graduating from Sarah Lawrence College with a bachelor’s in Labor History and Writing with an emphasis on Native Studies, Scully has been a professional dancer and organizer for racial and economic justice for over a decade.
+Co-founder of the Resilient Indigenous Action Collective and active in cultural and nation rebuilding efforts in their community, Scully’s research involves public scholarship, storytelling, Indigenous methodologies, land pedagogy, and Two Spirit epistemology and critique.
+Scully also holds Certificates of Advanced Study in Women’s and Gender Studies (Syracuse University) and Conflict Resolution (Maxwell School, Syracuse University).
 They are Cree-Métis and Irish of the Michel First Nation.

 Areas of Study: Black feminist thought, autobiography, dialogic pedagogy, & disability studies.